Winter in Wartime (film): Production

-The film's budget was estimated to be €4 million.
+The film's budget was estimated to be €4 million and filming took place in the Netherlands and Lithuania.

 Filming locations in the Netherlands included the community of Herwijnen in the province of Gelderland, Lopik in the province of Utrecht, Zwolle in Overijssel as well as the communities of Megen and Woudrichem in North Brabant.
 The area around the old town hall of Megen, as well as the building itself, doubled as the location where the Germans had their headquarters.

-Two other locations were situated in Lithuania, in Silute and Vilnius.
+The two other locations were situated in Lithuania, in Silute and Vilnius.

-Distribution
+Release

 The film premiered in Amsterdam on 17 November 2008.
 It was released in Belgium on 3 December 2008 and in Germany was shown at the Berlin International Film Festival in February 2009.
 Other film festivals where Winter in Wartime was shown include the South Korean Pusan International Film Festival, the Rome Film Festival, the Palm Springs International Film Festival, and three Canadian European Union Film Festivals.

 Reception

+Box office

 Approximately 900,000 people in the Netherlands and 60,000 people in Belgium saw the film in cinemas.

 Critical reception

-Winter In Wartime was short-listed for the Academy Awards' Best Foreign Language Film.
-On Rotten Tomatoes the film has a rating of 74% based on reviews from 66 critics.
-On Metacritic it has a score of 66% based on reviews from 18 critics, indicating "generally favorable reviews".
+Winter In Wartime has an approval rating of 75% on review aggregator website Rotten Tomatoes, based on 67 reviews, and an average rating of 6.5/10.
+The website's critical consensus states: "A gripping, handsomely shot World War II melodrama with thriller elements successfully mixed in".
+On Metacritic assigned the film a weighted average score of 66 out of 100, based on 18 critics, indicating "generally favorable reviews".

+Awards and nominations

+Winter In Wartime was short-listed for the Academy Awards for the Best Foreign Language Film.